 The Ministry for Culture and Heritage leads government work in the arts, heritage, broadcasting and sports sectors.
-We provide advice on legislation, policy, and sector development to the Minister for Arts, Culture and Heritage, Minister of Broadcasting, Communications & Digital Media and the Minister for Sport and Recreation.
+We provide advice on legislation, policy, and sector development to the Minister for Arts, Culture and Heritage, Minister for Broadcasting and Media and the Minister for Sport and Recreation.

 Arts, culture, heritage, media and sports are part of our everyday lives

 We work in a sector that contributes $11 billion to New Zealand's GDP and over 90,000 jobs, ranging from screen production to symphonies, broadcasting to ballet, kapa haka to heritage, and more.
 Our mahi helps the government promote Aotearoatanga, our unique cultural identity – from policy to programme delivery.
 With our partners – Māori, public sector agencies and our funded agencies – we connect local communities to cultural experiences to enrich our mātauranga.
 Our sector funds and tells stories reﬂecting who New Zealanders are today, helping us to navigate our future and building the inclusive and cohesive country we want our tamariki to grow up in and call home.